doyubkim/fluid-engine-dev/INSTALL.md

 ### Running Tests

 There are three different tests in the codebase including the unit test, manual test, and performance test.
-For the detailed instruction on how to run those tests, please checkout [unit_tests.md](https://github.com/doyubkim/fluid-engine-dev/blob/master/doc/unit_tests.md), [manual_tests.md](https://github.com/doyubkim/fluid-engine-dev/blob/master/doc/manual_tests.md), and [perf_tests.md](https://github.com/doyubkim/fluid-engine-dev/blob/master/doc/perf_tests.md).
+For the detailed instruction on how to run those tests, please checkout the documentation page from [the project website](http://doyubkim.github.io/fluid-engine-dev/documentation/).

 ### Installing SDK